solopasha/kde6-copr/README.md

 sudo dnf offline-upgrade reboot
 ```

-Although Copr is rarely slow or unstable when building packages, Plasma and Frameworks packages are also published to a GitHub repository (built with GitHub Actions):
+Although Copr is rarely slow or unstable when building packages, Plasma and Frameworks packages are also published to a GitHub repository (built with GitHub Actions).
+This is a mirror/backup repository:

 ```bash
 sudo dnf config-manager addrepo --from-repofile=https://solopasha.github.io/kde6-copr/unstable/kde6-copr-unstable.repo